MatthewCech/Firetime/README.md

 # Firetime
-A tool for tuning and tracking time estimations using firebase
+A tool for tuning and tracking time estimations using firebase.

 Authors:
 - Johannes Peter
 - Matthew Cech